 Detailed Level: Captures the specific steps that an employee executes within the process, including:

-- Step ownership—who is responsible for execution of each process step
+- Step ownership—who is responsible for the execution of each process step

 - Individual handoffs between steps—handoffs between the individuals executing the steps of the task